Probabilistic Analysis of the Random Spectral Radius for a Matrix Family: Random spectral radius

 To describe the Gaussian fluctuations that arise in the limit, we use the following standard notation for the cumulative distribution function (CDF) and probability density function (PDF) of the \textbf{standard normal distribution} $\mathcal{N}(0,1)$:

 Here, $\Phi(x)$ gives the probability that a standard normal random variable is less than or equal to $x$, and $\phi(x)$ is the corresponding density function.

-We start with pairwise commuting matrices, which can be simultaneously diagonalized in a suitable basis due to their shared eigenvectors.
+We start with diagonal families.
+This also covers commuting families that are simultaneously diagonalizable, after a change of basis.
 The second case involves families of upper or lower triangular matrices, which, while not necessarily commuting, share a common triangular structure that enables explicit analysis.
-In both settings, this structure allows for the derivation of explicit probabilistic limit laws for the random spectral radius.
+In both settings, this structure allows for the derivation of explicit probabilistic limit laws for the RSR.